drasive/gibm-timetable/FEATURE IDEAS.md

 # Feature Ideas

 ## Version 1.x
+- Add a loading animation during AJAX requests
 - Add a week-picker for week selection (click on current week button)
-- Add a sliding animation (left/ right) when changing the week
 - Store and load profession and class from HTTP parameters
 - Use offline data for testing where applicable